whatsupmailbox/whatsupmailbox.github.io/_posts/2016-01-21-Birchbox-Subscription-Box-January-2016-Review-Coupon.md

 <DD>Mini Paint Pot 5ml., Value $8</DD>
 </DL>

 <p>Yay, a nail polish!
 I always feel like I scored when I receive them in my Birchbox, but that's just me.
 The color Showgirl is a pinkish red base with red glitter specks.
-I've never been disappointed with Ciaté in the past so I know it's good, but unfortunately the glittery color is just not for me, so sadly this will be gifted.</p>
+I've never been disappointed with Ciaté in the past so I know it's good.
+But unfortunately the glittery color is just not for me, so sadly this will be gifted which is a bummer cause I really wanted to keep it.</p>

 <br>